 - Thank you for your cooperation

-Report Card Comments on Negative Traits and Improvement Needed
+Negative Report Card Comments Focused on Potential Areas of Improvement

 Writing the truth isn’t always that easy.
 Here are card comments ideas to write negative traits or achievements positively.